Marijuana Grow Guide

 Their “magic” trick is the life cycle that allows them to reproduce at a bunny-high rate to quickly populate and dominate plants.
 In just 3 days spider mite eggs hatch.
 Only 5 days later they have already reached sexual maturity and they are reproducing fast.
 Millions of eggs are laid within a month and this cycle continues and worsens unless you step in to take control.
 Females lay their eggs on the underside of leaves.
 When the eggs hatch it becomes a larva.
 These larvae have round bodies and at that point only have 3 pairs of legs.
 After feeding for a couple of days they find a good spot to molt into the first nymphal stage.
 At this stage of their life, they say no to a driver’s license but celebrate with a fourth pair of legs.
 After feeding for another couple of days, they go and molt into the second nymph.
 Then lastly, after feeding again and resting, they molt into the adult stage.
 After reaching this stage they can live 2 to 4 more weeks.

-Look for small specks, sometimes yellow or white, on the leaves; these are the bite marks of the mite.
+Look for small spots, which are sometimes yellow or white, on the leaves; these are the bite marks of the mite.
 If the infestation is bad then the entire plant will appear sickly and discolored.
 It will be worth it for you to take all the necessary precautions to avoid spider mites altogether.
 If you are going to bring new plants into your grow area then quarantine them for at least 2 weeks.
 Check them regularly, a handheld microscope comes in handy here.
-Keep your grow area clean; never have old leaves laying around.
-Let me repeat -keep it clean!
+Keep your grow area clean, and never leave old leaves lying around.
+Let me repeat, keep it clean!
 It’s good to have fresh air circulating, but if the air is coming from outside then you should use a filter to keep bugs out.

 Your room temperature also plays a part.
 Mites like it quite warm, so keep your room on the cooler side.
 Organic compost mulch provides beneficial mites that eat spider mites.
 Ladybugs also eat spider mites.
 You can buy them if you already have an infestation, but they’re useless in terms of prevention.
 There are some treatment options available if you need to go into battle with these mites.
 One fun thing to do is to vacuum those suckers right off the plant.
 Put the used vacuum bag in your freezer to kill them, then toss them out with the garbage.